-Our telomeres, whatever they are, don't shorten like the rest of humanity, telomeres are caps on the end of strands of DNA inside chromosomes.
+Our telomeres don't shorten like the rest of humanity, telomeres are caps on the end of strands of DNA inside chromosomes.
 Shortened chromosomes have been linked to age related diseases like heart disease and some cancers.
-They produce more telomerase, which is the enzyme that repairs telomeres.
-We also have more active Sir2 genes, which stabilize rDNA, which without the Sir2 genes are typically unstable.
+They produce more telomerase, a protein enzyme that repairs telomeres.
+We also have more active Sir2 genes, which stabilize rDNA, which without the Sir2 genes is typically unstable.
 It's only a partial explanation, particularly as it began with Janah and me, biologically unrelated people.
 We don't know much more, just that the relationships between cells and their telomeres and the Sir2 factor on rDNA appear to have life extension effects.

 That was two years ago, Joan Wayne is a perpetual twenty seven and looks anything but.

 She likes me because I can be weird enough to suit her tastes and she loves Janah because she’s brilliant and can understand what Joan Wayne is talking about when she decides to discuss maggots, body temperature in cold weather, river versus ocean decomposition rates, freezers and overheated rooms.
 There’s a million other details regarding knife wounds, brain trauma, heart disease, knotty livers, and discolored pancreases I have no interest in.
 She once talked to Janah for an hour about toenails.
 Not what kind of polish she likes, but discoloration, fungi, hardness, suppleness, brittleness and that little white crescent moon on fingernails that isn’t on toenails.
 I took a nap.